navikt/deployment-cli/README.md

 future.
 Its a companion tool for https://github.com/navikt/deployment

 ## General usage
-To see a list of usable commands you can start with using:
+To see a list of usable commands you can start with using `deployment-cli --help`.

-`deployment-cli --help`

 The `--help` flag is available for all subcommands.

-To see the help info for a subcommand of a subcommand, type `deployment-cli --help <subcommand> <subsubcommand>` e.g. `deployment-cli --help deploy create`
+To see the help info for a subcommand of a subcommand, type either one of
+* `deployment-cli --help <subcommand> <subsubcommand>` e.g. `deployment-cli --help deploy create`
+* `deployment-cli <subcommand> <subsubcommand> --help` e.g. `deployment-cli deploy create --help`

 ## Deployments
 `deployment-cli create` contains a few subcommands for easily creating deployments using the github api